HenriqueNPinho/FEUP-LBAW/er.md

 > Main features.
 > User profiles.

 This project aims to build an information system with a web interface for project management that allows teams of users to organize their professional projects.
-This application’s target audience are companies and teams working on complex projects, offering them a platform to organize every aspect of their work flow.
+This application’s target audience are companies and teams working on complex projects, offering them a platform to organize every aspect of their workflow.

 The motivation behind this project is creating an application that boosts productivity when developing a project.
 Helps users organize their work by providing them with a simple yet powerful interface for project management.